LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/evm-intercept-tx-rad.md

 ### 3.6 Decode input data

 Now we can intercept a pending transaction, but how to decode the input data?
 The input data is a byte array.
-We can use the 'ethabi' crate to decode the input data, but in this simple case I will use the 'hex' crate to decode the input data.
+We can use the `ethabi` crate to decode the input data, but in this simple case I will use the `hex` crate to decode the input data.

 ```rust
 use dotenv::dotenv;